Carathéodory conjecture: The general smooth case

 In addressing the global conjecture, the question is “what would be so special about a smooth closed convex surface in $R^3$ with a single umbilic point?”
 This is answered by Guilfoyle and Klingenberg: the associated Riemann-Hilbert boundary value problem would be Fredholm regular.
 The existence of an isometry group of sufficient size to fix a point has been proven to be enough to ensure this, thus identifying the size of the Euclidean isometry group of $R^3$ as the underlying reason why the Carathéodory conjecture is true.
 This is reinforced by a more recent result in which ambient smooth metrics (without symmetries) that are different but arbitrarily close to the Euclidean metric on $R^3$, are constructed that admit smooth convex surfaces violating both the local and the global conjectures.

 By Fredholm regularity, for a generic convex surface close to a putative counter-example of the global Carathéodory Conjecture, the associated Riemann-Hilbert problem would have no solutions.
 The second step of the proof is to show that such solutions always exist, thus concluding the non-existence of a counter-example.
 This is done using co-dimension 2 mean curvature flow with boundary.
-While the complete second step of the proof has not been published as of January 2022, the required interior estimates for higher codimensional mean curvature flow in an indefinite geometry have appeared in print.
+The required interior estimates for higher codimensional mean curvature flow in an indefinite geometry appear in.
 The final part is the establishment of sufficient boundary control under mean curvature flow to ensure weak convergence.
+This is carried out while also proving a related conjecture of Toponogov regarding umbilic points on complete planes for which the same methods work.

 In 2012 the proof was announced of a weaker version of the local index conjecture for smooth surfaces, namely that an isolated umbilic must have index less than or equal to 3/2.
 The proof follows that of the global conjecture, but also uses more topological methods, in particular, replacing hyperbolic umbilic points by totally real cross-caps in the boundary of the associated Riemann-Hilbert problem.
 It leaves open the possibility of a smooth (non-real analytic by Hamburger) convex surface with an isolated umbilic of index 3/2.
-The proof by similar methods of a conjecture of Toponogov regarding umbilic points on complete planes was announced in 2020.
-As of 2023, none of these results have been published.

 In 2012, Mohammad Ghomi and Ralph Howard showed, using a Möbius transformation, that the global conjecture for surfaces of smoothness $C^2$ can be reformulated in terms of the number of umbilic points on graphs subject to certain asymptotics of the gradient.